smirarab/pasta/README.md

 	4. uses hmmalign to align the remaining sequences into the backbone alignment.
 	5. runs FastTree on the alignment obtained in the previous step.

+   * Data Type: PASTA does not automatically detect your data type.
+Unless your data is DNA, you need to set the data type using `-d` command.

+   * Subset alignment tool: the default is MAFFT, but you can change it using `--aligner` command.

+   * Pairwise merge tool: the default is OPAL for dna and Muscle for protein.
+Change it using `--merger` command.

+   * Tree estimation tool: the default is FastTree.
+You can also set it to RAxML using `--tree-estimator` option.
+     Be aware that RAxML takes much longer.
+If you really want to have a RAxML tree, I suggest obtaining one by running it on the final PASTA alignment.

+   * Number of iterations: the simplest option that can be used to set the number of iterations is `--iter-limit`.
+     You can also set a time limit using `--time-limit`, in which case, PASTA runs until the time limit is reached, and then continues to run until the current iteration is finished, and then stops.
+If both values are set, PASTA stops after the first limit is reached.
+The remaining options for setting iteration limits are legacies of SATe and should not be used.
+   * Masking: Since PASTA produces very gappy alignments, it is a good idea to remove sites that are almost exclusively gaps before running the ML tree estimation.
+By default, PASTA removes sites that are more than 99.9% gaps.
+You can change that by adjusting `--mask-gappy-sites`.

    * Maximum subset size: two options are provided to set the maximum subset size: `--max-subproblem-frac` and `--max-subproblem-size`.
      The `--max-subproblem-frac` option is a number between 0 and 1 and sets the maximum subset size as a fraction of the entire dataset. `--max-subproblem-size` sets the maximum size as an absolute number.
      When both numbers are provided (in either configuration file or the command line), the *LARGER* number is used.